 Since I was a kid, I've been "Spock".
 A scientist at heart, I grew up on Cosmos and read all of Richard Feynman's books and anything I could find about quantum mechanics or Einstein's theories of relativity.
 To this day, I offer to take physicists to coffee or breakfast just to pick their brains about the mysteries of reality.
 And yes, like any true nerd, I write electronic music.

 I earned my B.A. in Mathematics at Pomona College, but it wasn’t until my final year at Pomona when the seeds for my lifelong love of data science were planted.
 My enjoyment of classes like "Mathematical Modeling" and "Probability and Its Applications" provided the first clue that something like data science could be in my future.

-Even after working as a software developer, I hadn’t realized the magic of combining programming with math until my former professor Art Benjamin challenged me with a proof he was working on for his upcoming book “Proofs that Really Count: The Art of Combinatorial Proof.”
-I didn’t think I could possibly solve such a difficult problem, but somehow he thought I could bring a unique approach to the problem.
+Even after working as a software developer, I hadn’t realized the magic of combining programming with math until my former professor Art Benjamin challenged me with a seemingly unsolvable mathematical proof he was working on for his upcoming book “Proofs that Really Count: The Art of Combinatorial Proof.”
+I didn’t think I could possibly figure out such a difficult problem, but somehow he thought I could bring a unique approach to the problem.
 It turns out that he was right, as I created a custom computer program that used a kind of Monte Carlo approach to search possible solutions while also allowing the user to nudge the program in the right direction.
 Before long, I had surprised myself by conquering four problems and was excited to get mentioned in his book.